ssanj/babyloncandle/posts/2018-01-12-stacking-the-readert-writert-monad-transformer-stack-in-haskell.md

 process' :: ReaderT Person (WriterT String IO) String
 ```

-The main difference between the above functions is that one return a Unit return type and the other returns a String, respectively.
+The main difference between the above functions is that one returns a Unit return type and the other returns a String, respectively.
 Given that the ReaderT MT stack is almost the same as that in the previous example, it should be fairly easy to implement the above functions.

 The _process_ function is implemented as: